samudra-ajri/perahu/README.md

 ### Seed Database

-You can use the following commands to seed the database with some sample users and products as well as destroy all data
+This commands seed the database with a sample admin user as well as destroy all data.

 ```
 # Import data